pishoyg/coptic/README.md

 as to how exactly you can contribute (which files you can write, in which formats, ... etc.) In the meantime, feel free to look below and reach out with suggestions or questions, or data! :)

+## Hosting

+We use:

+- GitHub for our code base.
+- GitHub Pages for our website.
+- Google Drive to share large files.
+- Google Analytics to analyze traffic.
+- Squarespace for DNS registration.

 ## For Developers / Owners